Prepare for your road test

 - at least 10 hours in moderate to heavy traffic

-- bring to the road test a Certification of Supervised Driving (MV-262) completed by your parent or guardian to certify that you have had the required hours of supervised practice driving.
-The MV-262 must be given to the license examiner each time you take a road test.
+- bring to the road test a Certification of Supervised Driving (MV-262) completed by your parent or guardian to certify that you have had the required hours of supervised practice driving (you must give the MV-262 to the license examiner each time you take a road test)

 We recommend that all drivers of all ages have this amount and type of practice.
 We also recommend that you take a driver education course or professional driving lessons.

 There are additional requirements for motorcycle permits.
 See Get a motorcyle license.

 What should I practice for my road test?

 - Steering: Steer smoothly whether you are driving straight ahead, turning or backing up.

 - Acceleration: Accelerate smoothly and moderately.
 Don't race the engine or cause it to stall.

 - Braking: Bring the vehicle to a stop gently.
 Start braking well before your stopping position to avoid abrupt stops.
 Make sure you stop your vehicle in the proper position of the lane.